Mitch Garver Player Props: Rangers vs. White Sox

 Mitch Garver At The Plate

-- In 12 games this year (32.4%), Garver has picked up an RBI, and in three of those games (8.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Garver has had at least one RBI in 31.6% of his games this year (12 of 38), with more than one RBI three times (7.9%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.